 Scope and Scope Exceptions

-4. This statement applies to all share-based payment transactions in which a grantor acquires goods or services to be used or consumed in the grantor’s own operations or provides consideration payable to a customer by issuing (or offering to issue) its shares, share options, or other equity instruments or by incurring liabilities to an employee or nonemployee that meet either of the following conditions:
+4. This statement applies to all share-based payment transactions in which a grantor acquires goods or services to be used or consumed in the grantor’s own operations or provides consideration payable to a customer by either of the following:

+Issuing (or offering to issue) its shares, share options, or other equity instruments to an employee or nonemployee.

+Incurring liabilities to an employee or nonemployee that meet either of the following conditions:

 The amounts are based, at least in part, on the price of the entity’s shares or other equity instruments.